Encountering Error Messages

 Authorized Organization Representatives Only

 If you have received an error message concerning your AOR status, your Grants.gov username may not be authorized to submit applications on behalf of your organization.
 Check your registration status by logging into Grants.gov or contacting your E-Business Point of Contact (POC).
-Review the organization registration process pages for more information about becoming an AOR.
+Review the information on how the EBiz POC authorizes profile roles.

 Rejected With Errors and Conflicting Notifications